Skip advert

 Electric

-Just as simplistic as its exterior, the Tesla Model 3’s cabin takes minimalism to a new level.
+Just like the rest of the brand’s line-up, the Tesla Model 3’s cabin takes minimalism to a new level.
 Everything centres around a giant centre touchscreen – more on that in a moment – with plenty of clean, uninterrupted lines.
 Material quality is pretty strong, with all cars being dressed in vegan leather and plenty of soft-touch plastics.
-Build quality, while once a sticking point for Tesla models, is by-and-by pretty solid nowadays, although not quite up to the standard of German rivals.
+Build quality, while once a sticking point for Tesla models, is now pretty solid for the most part, although not quite up to the standard of German rivals.

 Tesla Model 3 dashboard